 Because DI placement is competitive, it is imperative that students be intentional about their studies, work experience, and campus extracurricular activities throughout their college experience.
 The DI application process can begin during your junior year.
-The Academy publishes a Student Guidance Document on the ACEND website (www.eatrightacend.org) to help students improve their chance of securing a DI.
-A summary of this document is as follows:
+Below are tips that may help students improve their chance of securing a DI: